openedx/edx-documentation/en_us/shared/exercises_tools/chemical_equation.rst

 .. note:: EdX offers full support for this problem type.

-The chemical equation problem type allows the student to enter text that represents a chemical equation into a text box.
+The chemical equation problem type allows the learner to enter text that represents a chemical equation into a text box.
 The system converts that text into a chemical equation below the text box.
 The grader evaluates the student's response by using a Python script that you create and embed in the